facelessuser/coloraide/docs/src/markdown/temperature.md

 ## Out of Gamut Temperatures

-It should be noted that `blackbody()` normalizes/scales the returned colors by default as the colors are often much too bright initially, all having a max luminance.
-This scaling is done is linear sRGB.
+It should be noted that `blackbody()` normalizes/scales the returned colors using the [`scale`](./gamut.md#scale) gamut mapping logic, just applied to all colors instead of just out-of-gamut colors.
+Colors are returned in such a way that they are often much too bright initially, all having a max luminance.
+The scale approach renders them using maximum saturation to produce vivid colors representing the temperature.

 Keep in mind that if the color is not in the display gamut it will need to be gamut mapped, and the gamut mapped value will not exhibit the same temperature.
 How far off it is will be depends on the disparity of the gamut sizes and how the